GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

 # Taper edges of unit_source slip with circular filter having this radius (m)
 # This can be useful to avoid features of the Okada solution associated with
 # slip discontinuities at the rupture edges.
-# E.G. For ruptures with shallow top depth, the Okada solution suggests a high
+# E.G. For ruptures with shallow (but non-zero) top depth, the Okada solution
-# 'ridge' of deformation just above the top-edge, which is entirely due to the
+# suggests a high 'ridge' of deformation just above the top-edge, which is
-# discontinuity in the slip.
-Slip tapering will smooth out such features.
+# entirely due to the discontinuity in the slip.
+Slip tapering will smooth out
+# such features.
 slip_edge_taper_width = 10000

 # For computational efficiency, only compute the okada deformation at